buddhist-uni/buddhist-uni.github.io/_tags/japanese.md

 ---

-From the austere "Zen" meditation traditions to the devotional "Pure Land" sects, Japanese Mahāyāna gained its distinctive forms during the tumultuous Kamakura period (1185-1333) when new religious movements emerged as alternatives to the esoteric Tendai Buddhist institutions.
+From the austere "Zen" meditation traditions to the devotional "Pure Land" sects, Japanese Mahāyāna gained its distinctive forms during the tumultuous Kamakura period (1185-1333).
-During the Meiji Revolution (1868–1912), celibacy was abolished for clergymen: a devastating blow to the various Buddhist schools softened somewhat by their doctrinal emphasis on everyone's equal access to "original enlightenment" (本覺 *hongaku*).
+During the Meiji Revolution (1868–1912), celibacy was abolished for the clergymen: a devastating blow to the various Buddhist schools softened somewhat by their belief that "original enlightenment" (本覺 *hongaku*) is available to all.